weisJ/auto-dark-mode/README.md

 in the given environment.
 [A custom Gradle plugin](buildSrc/src/main/groovy/UsePrebuiltBinariesWhenUnbuildablePlugin.groovy) downloads these artifacts during the build if necessary.

+##### This step requires a GitHub access token
+For Gradle to be able to retrieve the pre-built artifacts, you need to provide a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) using the `githubAccessToken` property in [`gradle.properties`](gradle.properties) file.
+The access token only needs to have the permission to read repositories.
+Be sure to **not** commit your token.

+##### Requirements for building

 With exception to Linux, this plugin only requires that a standard C++ toolchain be installed when building on Windows (i.e. VisualCpp) and an Objective-C++ toolchain when building on Mac OS (i.e. Gcc or Clang).